telerik/kendo-ui-core/docs/backwards-compatibility/2015/2015-backward-compatibility.md

     </ul>
 ```

-* **DropDownList**: In order to match the Html `Select` behavior better and solve some issues related to MVVM `value` binding, the dropdownlist now allows to clear its value (deselect the selected item).
+* **DropDownList**: In order to match the Html `Select` behavior better and solve some issues related to MVVM `value` binding, the DropDownList now allows to clear its value (deselect the selected item).
 This will introduce the following breaking changes:

     1. The widget will not select the first item, when its selected index is `-1`
     2. The widget will not select the first item, when the selected value is not present in the data source